BetterThanTomorrow/calva/src/paredit/README.md

 ctrl+alt+delete                   | Force Delete Forward
 alt+shift+backspace (on Mac)      | Force Delete Forward

-NB: **Strict mode is disabled by default.** If you ensable it, the backspace and delete keys won't let you remove parentheses or brackets so they become unbalanced.
+NB: **Strict mode is disabled by default.** If you enable it, the backspace and delete keys won't let you remove parentheses or brackets so they become unbalanced.
 To force a delete anyway, use the supplied commands for that.
 Strict mode can be switched on by by configuring `calva.paredit.defaultKeyMap` to `strict`.

 ### Copying/Yanking